touchifyapp/fake-corp-proxy/README.md

 # fake-corp-proxy

-A [Node.js](https://nodejs.org) module and command-line utility to start a fake proxy server with Basic and NTLM fake authentication.
+A [Node.js](https://nodejs.org) module and command-line utility to start a fake HTTP(S) Forwrard-Proxy server with Basic or NTLM fake authentication.

 ## Installation